tealc210/mp-terraform/readme.md

 * instance_id => waiting for the instance ID which will receive the Elastic IP **(mandatory)**

 **Module "keypair"**
-This module creates an SSH keypair (and also needs the "null" provider).
+This module creates an SSH keypair.
 To do so, it requires the 3 following variables :

-* keyfile_path    => waiting for the path to the folder which will receive the key files
 * keyfile_name    => waiting for the name of the key
-* key_passphrase  => waiting for the passphrase of the key

 **Module "sg"**
 This module creates an AWS Security Group (which will give public access to 22, 80, 443 and 8080 ports).